 Push the interviewee to be specific with their answer to questions like these.

 “Once I dealt with a customer with [stated problem].
 I could tell the customer was upset before we ever started talking because of [verbal/written cues].
 I kept my cool, sidestepped that anger, and determined that the customer’s core problem was [actual problem].
 Once I identified that I made sure to empathize with the customer as I guided them to a solution to [actual problem.”

 [Image source: Me.me]

-Sometimes, the best agents have more experience with other jobs.
-For example, wait staff at restaurants have a ton of insights about human interactions since they serve them, in-person, for hours on end.
+Sometimes, the best agents have experience from other roles with complementary skillsets.
+For example, wait staff at restaurants have a ton of insights about human interactions and communication since they serve people in person for hours on end.